rjspencer/docs/theming.md

 :	the title for the event, also see `{if:EventHasTitle}`

 TicketsBuyLink
-:	a link to where tickets for this event can be purchased
+:	a link to where tickets for this event can be purchased, will return a link to the presale tickets if it's a presale or the normal tickets if not *note: see `if:EventPresaleIsActive`*

-EventPresaleTicketsBuyLink
-:	a link to where tickets for this event's presale can be purchased

 VenueName
 :	the name of the venue where this event is taking place